brendanvinson/koa-regiment/README.md

 exit after servicing all current requests.
 The old worker is then disconnected from the cluster and receives no new requests.

- - Note: You can have up to 2x `numWorkers` when replacements come online but before the old ones gracefully die.
-This is temporary and *by design* as it drops back down to `numWorkers`.
+ - Note: You can have up to 2x `workers` when replacements come online but before the old ones gracefully die.
+This is temporary and *by design* as it drops back down to `workers`.

  - Note: By default, the number of workers is set to the number of available CPUs.
 This module works just as well on small servers where the number of CPUs is 1.
 A new worker is spawned and the old one